dhruvrajvanshi/ts-failable/README.md

   will be removed in a later version.
 Submit a PR if you want this now :)
-* Because it iternally uses proxy, each intermediate lookup involves an extra heap lookup and a string comparison (to check) agains "valueOf", so, if you're using this in a hot loop with a lot of nested keys, it will cost you.
+* Because it iternally uses proxy, each intermediate lookup involves an extra heap lookup and a string comparison (to check against "valueOf") so, if you're using this in a hot loop with a lot of nested keys, it will cost you.
 * Properties that have type `Something | undefined` are converted to `null` by value of so you only have to check for `null`.